Euricom/training-workshop-JS-Angular-2017Q2/slides/angular-routing.md

 ]
 ```

-Linking to Routes with Parameters
+Linking to Routes with parameters

 ```html
 <a *ngFor="let product of products"